withbridge/bridge-cards/README.md

 }
 ```

-## Example Client
+## Client Integration

-Interacting with the `bridge-card-program` is very straightforward, and can be done via a single instruction to approve a delegate.
-All other interactions will be administerd by Bridge.
+Interacting with the program is very straightforward, and can be done via a single instruction to approve a delegate.
+All other interactions will be administered by Bridge.

+### Typescript

 ```typescript
 import {